hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

      The ``coids`` are considered to be reserved for funding the transfer for withdrawal ``wid123`` until ``trecTgt`` has passed.

-3. Withdrawal Automation observes the pending withdrawal ``wid123`` and commits the corresponding CC transfer as follows.
+3. Withdrawal Automation queries the Canton Integration DB in a polling fashion, observes the pending withdrawal ``wid123``, and commits the corresponding CC transfer as follows.

    a.
 Withdrawal Automation queries Canton Coin Scan to retrieve the